Naturalization Attorneys in Southfield

 The process of naturalization allows qualified foreign nationals to become citizens of the United States.
 In order to apply for citizenship through naturalization, you must first meet the requirements set forth by Congress and the Immigration and Nationality Act.
 Once you have established that you meet these requirements, you can apply for naturalization by filing the Application for Naturalization Form N-400.
 Applicants must pass the Naturalization Test, which covers topics ranging from U.S. history to English to civics.

-If you wish to become a U.S. citizen through naturalization, Robert Brown LLC can help.
+If you wish to become a U.S. citizen through naturalization, Brown Immigration Law can help.
 Our Southfield-based naturalization attorneys can help you ensure that you are qualified to apply, properly file your application form, and prepare for your Naturalization Test.

 To discuss your case with our team, contact us at (248) 232-2559 and request an appointment for a consultation.